Names for sets of chemical elements: IUPAC

+Metallicity-based

+Another common classification is by degree of metallic or nonmetallic behaviour and characteristics.
+Elements in the vicinity of where the metals and nonmetals meet are sometime classified as metalloids or an equivalent term.
+These two to three classes are commonly marked by differing background colors in the periodic table.

+Common and historical

-Many other names for sets of elements are in common use, and yet others have been used throughout history.
+Many other names for sets of elements are in common use; others have been used throughout history.
 These sets usually do not aim to cover the whole periodic table (as for example period does), and often overlap or have boundaries that differ between authors.
 Some examples: